 With Microsoft FRx® retired and support for it no longer available.
 Companies that have been using FRx for Sage 100 and 500 ERP have been presented with the opportunity.
 To re-evaluate their reporting guide requirements and upgrade to a solution designed for today’s connected and global economy.

 Get the insight you need using the tools you know

 A recent Aberdeen Group report found that small and midsized businesses faced the same problems when dealing with business information every day:

-At some stage Business Intelligence (BI) solutions only catered for large businesses requiring complex reporting whilst midsized (and small) businesses relied on Microsoft® Excel® worksheets for data manipulation and analysis.
+At some stage Business Intelligence (BI) solutions only catered for large businesses requiring complex reporting guides whilst midsized (and small) businesses relied on Microsoft® Excel® worksheets for data manipulation and analysis.

 The two types of Business Intelligence: What they are, why they’re needed, and how “Operational BI” works

-The overriding purpose of Business Intelligence (BI) software is to deliver relevant information to people so that they can make better business decisions.
-Intelligent data should be available to managerial and non-managerial staff to equip everyone in a company with information that will empower them to better deliver on their daily tasks, whether they be strategic or operational.
+The overriding purpose of Business Intelligence (BI) software is to deliver relevant information to people.
+So that they can make better business decisions.
+Intelligent data should be available to managerial and non-managerial staff to equip everyone in a company with information.
+That will empower them to better deliver on their daily tasks, whether they be strategic or operational.